 TTL vs Manual Cost

-When looking at TTL cost comparisons there is a huge difference between buying a Canon or Nikon compared to a third part flash like Yongnuo.
+When looking at TTL cost comparisons there is a huge difference between buying a Canon or Nikon compared to a third party flash like Yongnuo.
 Depending on the features you want, a brand name TTL flash can cost up to five times that of a comparable third party model.
 This is a huge deal when planning out your photography gear budget.
 I always look for the best performance in my gear (this is how I earn my living) but I am always searching for the best balance between performance and cost.
 And saving on my flash means I am able to put more money toward my lenses and other gear which is a huge win.

 There are times when paying up makes sense, and you can read my buying guides for when that is recommended but generally speaking, when looking at TTL flashes third party is often the way to go.